Ethiopian Curtain of the Ark

 Ethiopian Curtain of the Ark, installation view at Herzliya Museum of Contemporary Art, 2012

 Ethiopian Curtain of the Ark features a model of the Ark of the Covenant wrapped in an Ethiopian embroidered fabric and a short documentary.
 The project's first display at a contemporary art museum was followed by ethnographic exhibitions, featuring Ethiopian artifacts.
 We often take for granted displays of folk and historical museums, as if they were scientific truths.
 In reality, our identity is always split with contradictions, there is no room for purity.
-The project encourages the viewer to be suspicious and raise question, while walking a tightrope between art and history, fiction and truth, authenticity and forgery.
+The project encourages the viewer to be suspicious and raise questions while walking a tightrope between art and history, fiction and truth, authenticity and forgery.

 Ethiopian Curtain of the Ark, Handmade embroidery, Hand loom woven cotton fabric, 6.5 x 8', 2012